HealthApril 15, 2026

 Baby Acne or Rash?
 Visual Guide for New Parents

-Baby acne shows as small red or white pimples on the face (cheeks, chin, forehead) starting at 2-6 weeks, resolving on its own by 3-4 months without treatment.
-Rashes like eczema (itchy, dry patches on face/body) or heat rash (tiny bumps in folds) differ in location, texture, and itch—use age, look, and feel to distinguish.
-Most are harmless; consult a doctor if spreading or severe.1 2 4
+Baby acne appears as small red or white pimples clustered on the face (cheeks, forehead, chin) at 2-6 weeks, resolving on its own by 3-4 months without treatment.
+Rashes like eczema (dry, itchy patches on cheeks/elbows), heat rash (tiny bumps in folds from sweat), or diaper rash (red in diaper area) differ by location, texture, and triggers.
+Use this visual guide to identify safely—no panic needed.1 3 5

 Duckie App